ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 # Ocean Engineering Toolbox (OET) Documentation

 The Ocean Engineering Toolbox (OET) is an open-source Modelica library to simulate a single-body, floating, rigid body in uni-directional waves (mono- and polychromatic).
 The library is under development and currently in pre-release version 0.2.
 A typical use case for the OET is the simulation of freely-floating wave energy conversion devices.

-This documentation covers the installation and usage of v0.2 when running the OpenModelica (OMEdit) solver engine.
+This documentation applies to the [latest release](https://github.com/ajay-menon-iitkgp/OET_Sys-MoDEL/releases/latest) only.
+Previous versions of the OET are not maintained and may be unstable on newer versions of Modelica/OpenModelica.

 > [!WARNING]
 > The state-space BEMIO import statements in `Processor.m` are under construction.
 Users must manually enter the SS matrices or use the tutorial `hydroCoeff.mat` file when simulating the RM3 float. - \[28 February 2024\]